-When biking, everything just feels weak but not sure if the difficulty is physical or mental.
+When biking, everything just feels weak, but not sure if the difficulty is physical or mental.
 Probably a bit of both.
-My left arm hurts after 10 miles, even moderate hills that were easy in early June are a challenge today but hopefully, that will quickly return.
+My left arm hurts after 10 miles.
+Even moderate hills that were easy in early June are a challenge today, but hopefully, that will quickly return.

-Was anything actually learned?
+Was anything learned?

 Of course not, except to do everything to avoid needing to take opioids.
 But we knew that already.

-Maybe it was a coincidence that my MH problems either started or got worse at the onset of needing to take opioids, the universe certainly knows that there was more than one thing against me during those times.
+Maybe it was a coincidence that my MH problems either started or got worse at the onset of needing to take opioids.
+The universe certainly knows that there was more than one thing against me during those times.